SparrowClover33/SparrowClover33/README.md

 - I don't like pointing this out, but close friends (+ the person I'm mentioning without name) of someone who I had drama months ago outside and in PT.
 They probably know who I am talking about, but I don't wanna get into this conversation again and this also made a scar on me so please DNI thank you!
 - Hazbin fans sort of, I like cosplays of ppl but that's pretty much it, I don't hate someone liking it tho
 - TADC fans, especially the ones from Safe 1 (same thing like with Hazbin fans that you good if you like it and we good too).
 I have bad experience with them and I saw there's still some toxicity going around there with copying styles, dramas etc.
+- Small note, I WILL hide you and block if you're making me uncomfortable or cover me when I don't want to (it doesn't trigger me, but mann there's like so many space often where I siit)

 IWC: